-General State Aid was the primary state grant to school districts in effect in Illinois for fiscal years 1999 - 2017.
+General State Aid was the primary state grant to school districts in effect in Illinois for Fiscal Years 1999 - 2017.
 It was repealed with the passage of Public Act 100-0582.
-This grant program and four other state grants were combined to form the new primary state grant known as Evidence-Based Funding.
-The Report Card displays some data from FY 2017 and revenues from that period may reflect General State Aid receipts.
+This grant program and four other state grants were combined to form the new primary state grant known as Evidence-Based Funding (EBF).
+The Report Card displays some data from FY 17 and revenues from that period may reflect General State Aid receipts.

-Graduation Rate is calculated based on ESSA High School Graduation Rate guidance found here.
-Students are reported at the school where students attend (home school).
+Graduation Rate is calculated based on Every Student Succeeds Act (ESSA) High School Graduation Rate guidance found here.
+Students are reported at the school where students attend (serving school).
 The cohort is based on the number of students who enter Grade 9 for the first time, adjusted by adding into the cohort any student who transfers in later during Grade 9 or during the next three years and subtracting any student from the cohort who transfers out, emigrates to another country, transfers to a prison or juvenile facility, or dies during that same period.

 Health and Wellness is the average of days of physical education per week per student.
-It is the total number of days per week of physical education for all students, divided by the total number of students.
-Health education in middle and high school should be included.
-Recess is not included.
+It is the total number of days per week of physical education for all students divided by the total number of students.
+Health education in middle and high school (recesses are not counted) should be included.